Hello and welcome to my (very) little corner of the internet!

-My name is Daelynn, I’m nineteen years old, and I’m currently living with my grandparents in the southern part of the U.S. (which apparently means I have an accent, but, personally, I don’t hear it 🤷🏼♀️).
+My name is Daelynn, I’m twenty years old, and I’m currently living with my grandparents in the southern part of the U.S. (which apparently means I have an accent, but, personally, I don’t hear it 🤷🏼♀️).

 I spend my free time doing things such as writing, playing piano, spending time with my family and/or pets, or doing something creative.
 I love painting and drawing as well.
 I spend a lot of my day-to-day time at my job, though, where I get to work with some of the best people in the world at one of my favorite places ever: a bakery!
 Of course, this means I cannot successfully attempt to go on a diet for more than twenty-four hours without eating something that I’m not supposed to, but hey, it’s totally worth it!

 I lost my little sister when I was at the age of two, and my mother passed away from cancer when I was eight.
 My dad and I don’t have much of a relationship, which is why I’m currently residing with my lovely grandparents (that, and… well, I’m still learning how to properly “adult”).
 Because of the results of those (and other) situations that the Lord has so graciously carried me through, I’ve struggled with things like depression and anxiety for most of my life.